 Christmas (December 25)

 Often people attend Mass at a parish for months or sometimes years, but never officially register.
-Registering at St. John is the foremost expression of your commitment to being part of our parish family.
-Being a registered parishioner also makes the process much simpler when it’s time for receiving sacraments, registering for Religious Education or Faith Formation, sponsoring a sacrament recipient and even planning funerals.
+Registering at St. John helps us account for how many people are part of our community.
+It also makes it much easier when it’s time for receiving sacraments, registering for Religious Education or Faith Formation, sponsoring a sacrament recipient (such as becoming a Godparent) and even planning funerals.
 A registered parishioner also receives all parish mailings.

 Our parish uses ParishSoft online software to manage our parish registration process.
 You can access the software by clicking the Register Here button below and creating a new account.

 For helpful instructions about registering, including a short video, click here.
 If you are more comfortable completing the process in person, you can visit our Parish Center or call us at 410-848-4744.

 Come on in!
 Our greeters will meet you at the door and Ushers can guide you to a seat.
 If you need anything throughout the day, feel free to ask an Usher or grab a bulletin at the doors of the church.
 At the 6 p.m.
 Mass on Sundays, we use song sheets.
 They are also filled with announcements for our teen programs.

 *Due to COVID-19, we are currently unable to distribute physical bulletins or song sheets.
 You can find our virtual bulletin by clicking here.

 We love kids!
 They are always welcome at our Masses.
 We also want them to hear about God on their own level.
 To check out the programs that we offer for youth, click on the button below.
 For questions about faith formation, contact Jordan at email@example.com.
 For questions about youth ministry, contact Kenn at firstname.lastname@example.org